deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 If the automatic Kubernetes version selection is enabled, Deckhouse can upgrade the Kubernetes version in the cluster together with the Deckhouse update (when upgrading a minor version).
-If the Kubernetes version in the [kubernetesVersion](https://deckhouse.io/products/kubernetes-platform/documentation/v1/installing/configuration.html#clusterconfiguration-kubernetesversion) parameter is set explicitly, Deckhouse may not upgrade to a newer version at some point if the Kubernetes version used in the cluster is no longer supported.
+If the Kubernetes version in the [kubernetesVersion](https://deckhouse.io/products/kubernetes-platform/documentation/v1/installing/configuration.html#clusterconfiguration-kubernetesversion) parameter is set explicitly, Deckhouse may refuse to upgrade to a newer version at some point if the Kubernetes version used in the cluster is no longer supported.

-If your application uses outdated versions of resources or depends on a particular version of Kubernetes for some other reason, check whether it's [supported](https://deckhouse.io/products/kubernetes-platform/documentation/v1/supported_versions.html) and [set it explicitly](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-faq.html#how-do-i-upgrade-the-kubernetes-version-in-a-cluster).
+If your application uses outdated resource versions or depends on a particular version of Kubernetes for some other reason, check whether it's [supported](https://deckhouse.io/products/kubernetes-platform/documentation/v1/supported_versions.html) and [set it explicitly](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-faq.html#how-do-i-upgrade-the-kubernetes-version-in-a-cluster).

 ## Resource requirements